StrongeLeeroy/personal-website/content/blog/create-url-shortener-nodejs-mongodb/index.md

 // Now, I create the model:
 var UrlEntry = mongoose.model('UrlEntry', urlEntrySchema);
-That's it for mongoose set up, onto the endpoints themselves.
 ```

+That's it for the mongoose set up, on to the endpoints themselves now.

 ## Endpoint: /new
 As seen in previous posts, you can user path parameters to send data through to the endpoint handler doing something like this: